What message is there for us in Jesus' words in Matthew 6:24?

 She was not talking about spiders and snakes.
 Nor about learning new languages or eating squid.
 Nor about separation from family and friends.
 She was talking about money and how the support level I was on was much lower than the one she and her husband enjoyed..

-In a service in their church the evening before we had sung, "I surrender all."
-She thought she meant those words.
+In a service in their church the evening before, we had sung Judson W. Van DeVenter's song, "I surrender all."
+She thought she meant the words of that classic gospel song: "All to Him I freely give . . . worldly pleasures all forsaken."
 Now, over breakfast, I was wondering if she really had been serious about singing those words.

 It looked to me like mammon1 (money, riches, wealth, possessions) had reached out its golden claws and grabbed her.
-She thought Jesus was Lord of her life, but He wasn't.
+She thought Jesus was Lord of her life, but it did not seem like He was.
 Not totally.

 She isn't alone.
 Lots of other Christians -- even Nazarene ones -- have been trapped by the illusion of security that money brings.
 John Wesley once said,"Earn all you can; save all you can; give all you can."
 Sadly, too many of those who claim him as their spiritual ancestor have reworded that to say,"Earn all you can . . . and then spend all of it."